The Marco Island Woman's Club meets the first Wednesday of the month at 11:30 A.M. Check our Events Calendar for the next meeting. See you there!

 The Club’s accomplishments include:

-EDUCATION: One of the most important projects to date stems from the Club’s strong interest in the education of Marco Island high school students looking to attend college.
+EDUCATION: One of the most important projects to date stems from the Club’s strong interest in the education of Marco Island high school students planning to attend college.
 In 1988, with a generous donation from Club member Signe Gleich, the MIWC Foundation was formed.
 The Foundation provides educational scholarships for Marco students.
 Several college scholarships are awarded each year from monies raised by the Marco Island Woman's Club.
 In 2011, another former member of the Woman’s Club left a sizable donation and the first Verne Cabooris Scholarship of $12,000 was awarded.
-Starting with the academic year May 2003-April 2004 through May 2018-April 2019, approximately $356,000 has been awarded to 111 Marco high school students.

 A PLAQUE AT VETERANS' COMMUNITY PARK FREEDOM FOUNTAIN: Inscribed "Marco Island Woman's Club honors all who served and all who sacrificed for our freedom."
 The plaque was dedicated January 19, 2016.